-All transactions between Electricity Invercargill Limited and related parties relate to the normal trading activities of Electricity Invercargill Limited and have been conducted on an arms length and commercial basis.
+All transactions between Electricity Invercargill Limited and related parties relate to the normal trading activities of Electricity Invercargill Limited.

 No related party debts have been written off or forgiven during the period.

 Material transactions Electricity Invercargill Limited has had with the above-mentioned parties during the year are as follows: